MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-google-step4-review-destinations.md

 2. You have the choice of selecting a OneDrive, SharePoint, or Teams path as a destination.
 Depending on your selection:

     - For OneDrive, enter the OneDrive URL or email address and the location/folder name
-    - For SharePoint, enter site URL and location
+    - For SharePoint, enter the site URL and location
     - For Teams, select the team and the channel
-    - For Forms, enter the OneDrive URL or email address and the location/folder name
+    - For Forms, enter the site URL and locatino

 3. Select **Save path**.